 Although the trail had been cleared of trees downed by the microbursts, some weakened trees had fallen later.
 We had to scramble around or over this one.

-I was glad that I had worn my rain pants.
-Even though the rain & snow had stopped, they kept my slacks from getting wet & muddy.
+I was glad I had worn my rain pants.
+Even though the rain & snow stopped, they kept my slacks from getting wet & muddy.

 A pretty combo of mosses and ferns.

 The nickname of the Ilz is "the Black Pearl."
 The river has been home to fresh-water mussels.
 These produce pearls in black & other colors and were once an industry here.
 The mollusks are now critically endangered due to environmental degradation.
 Conservation studies and reintroduction efforts are ongoing.
 The "black" part of the name doesn't come from the color of the pearls but from the dark waters of the river.

 This footbridge is built on piers remaining from an older bridge across the Ilz at the mouth of this diversion tunnel.
 One of the former industries, before the building of the dam upstream, was logging the Bavarian forests and floating the logs downstream to a mill near Passau.
 Getting the logs around the loops in the river was a major problem, so the locals dug this short tunnel through the neck of the peninsula to shorten the way.
 A screen placed between the piers captured the logs, which were then diverted into the tunnel.

 Logs are no longer floated down the river, the tunnel is blocked by a gate, and the old roadbed has been replaced by this walkway that allows access to hiking trails across the river.

 A grey heron sat motionless on the riverbank upstream of the bridge all the time that we were there.